 Science and innovation underpin the economies of both the US and the UK.
 Encouraging work between the two countries therefore produces benefits for both.

-To promote international collaboration the Department for Business, Innovation and Skills and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network based in 28 countries around the world.
+To promote international collaboration the Department for Business, Energy and Industrial Strategy and the Foreign & Commonwealth Office jointly fund the UK Science and Innovation Network based in 31 countries around the world.

 For an introductory brief which covers the local Science and Innovation landscape, UK priorities and successes in the USA, read the UK Science and Innovation Network Country Snapshot here.